 What makes an interview exceptional and makes an interview terrible?

-Here's what some people already have to say about it on the SPI Facebook Page:
+Here's what some people had to say about it on the SPI Facebook Page [which has since closed down]:

 Jennylou Raya says: